cs123tas/docs/2021/syllabus.md

 ### Collaboration Policy

 CSCI 1230 has a strictly enforced [collaboration policy](https://github.com/cs123tas/docs/blob/master/2021/2021%20Collaboration%20Policy.pdf) in line with [Brown's Academic Code](https://www.brown.edu/academics/college/degree/sites/brown.edu.academics.college.degree/files/uploads/Academic-Code.pdf) which emphasizes that all written work must be the student's own except for certain limited forms of collaboration that are explicitly permitted.
 Our collaboration policy in particular prohibits collaboration on the design and implementation of programs.

-### Half-Credit Course

-Students can also register for CSCI 1234 and complete specific additional assignments for each project to earn an extra half-credit.
-This course can be used to get grad credit, and it can also count as a capstone course.
-See the [Half-Credit Missive](#half-credit-missive) section of this document for more information.

 ### Late Policy
 A late algo or lab checkoff will receive **no credit**.
 Each day a project is turned in late will be penalized 10% of the possible total points.
 (If you are 25 hours late in handing in that’s a 20% even though you hand in during the first hour of that ‘extra day’).